laravel/docs/billing.md

     $user->invoiceFor('One Time Fee', 500);

-Although the `invoiceFor` method is available for you to use, it is recommendeded that you use the `invoicePrice` and `tabPrice` methods with pre-defined prices.
+Although the `invoiceFor` method is available for you to use, it is recommended that you use the `invoicePrice` and `tabPrice` methods with pre-defined prices.
 By doing so, you will have access to better analytics and data within your Stripe dashboard regarding your sales on a per-product basis.

 > {note} The `invoice`, `invoicePrice`, and `invoiceFor` methods will create a Stripe invoice which will retry failed billing attempts.
 If you do not want invoices to retry failed charges, you will need to close them using the Stripe API after the first failed charge.